souffle-lang/souffle-lang.github.io/pages/docs/relations.md

 .decl eqrel_fast(x : number, y : number) eqrel
 eqrel_fast(a,b) :- rel1(a), rel2(b).
 ```
-More details on equivalence relation in Souffle can be found in [this paper](https://doi.org/10.1109/PACT.2019.00015).
+More details on equivalence relation in Soufflé can be found in [this paper](https://doi.org/10.1109/PACT.2019.00015).

 ### Nullaries
 Nullary relations are special relations.
 Their arity is zero, i.e., they don't have attributes.